 All right.
 I’ll give you a quick crash course.
 And I’ll try not to spoil it… too much.
 (Edited to Add– there are some spoilers…so read at your own risk!)

-Before I start on the series, there is also a pilot movie that aired prior to the series also called When Calls the Heart.
+Before I start on the series, there is also a pilot movie, also called When Calls the Heart, that aired prior to the series also called When Calls the Heart.
 The leads are Maggie Grace, Stephen Amell, and Poppy Drayton.
 Brian Bird, the producer and creator of the show, has a crazy story of how this all came together.
 (LINK) The movie is about “Aunt” Elizabeth Thatcher (Maggie Grace) and how she meets her Mountie (Stephen Amell).
 The movie is loosely based off of the original book by Janette Oke, When Calls the Heart.
 Due to issues Brian Bird talks about in this article (go read it– it’s seriously fascinating), they had to come up with another storyline quickly to piece together a full movie.
 Enter young Elizabeth (Poppy Drayton).
 Elizabeth’s goal is to prove to her sister Julie and her parents that she is capable and can thrive out west as a young teacher.
 Her father encourages her cautiously, and Elizabeth starts her journey West.

 This is where people get confused.
 Elizabeth in the series is played by Erin Krakow.
 But is she “Aunt” Elizabeth played by Maggie Grace?
 Or “young” Elizabeth played by Poppy Drayton?
 I tweeted to Brian Bird, and he said Erin Krakow is playing the part of young Elizabeth, originally Poppy.